Rainbow2544/Universe-Explorers-Academy-JS-HTML-CSS-BOOTSTRAP/README.md

 # Universe Explorers Academy (JS, HTML, CSS, BOOTSTRAP)

 This is an example front-end website for learning about the universe.
-This website showcases my skills in HTML, CSS, and JavaScript, and serves as a portfolio piece.
+This website showcases my skills in HTML, CSS, Bootstrap and JavaScript, and serves as a portfolio piece.
 Here is the <a href="https://universe-company-web.vercel.app/"> link </a>.
 <br/>